o1-labs/docs2/docs/zkapps/snarkyjs/smart-contracts.md

   * permissions? (probably an advanced topic)
  -->

-Now that we have covered the basics of writing SnarkyJS programs, let's see how to create a smart contract.
+Now that we have covered the basics of writing o1js programs, let's see how to create a smart contract.

 If you haven't yet read [how zkApps work](../how-zkapps-work), please read it first to build your foundational knowledge.